 Yogic Meditation is derived from the deep origins of Indian Philosophy and consists in a proper technique & practice.
 We offer both.
 Here at Melbourne Yoga & Meditation Centre we have found that when the whole basis to Yogic Meditation is properly shared with students, they have so much richness & insight about themselves that they wouldn’t trade it for a shallow temporary discipline.
 But of course ‘depth’ requires a bit of time and persistence.
 It also requires a wide diversity of traditional methods from which to select from & apply.
 Most of all there is required an understanding of the ‘levels of being’ which we all have – a bit like a ladder of disciplines extending from outward behaviour and life technique, through physical body disciplines, psychological techniques, approaches to the mind and meditation, and an understanding of will and consciousness which stand above the mind in hierarchy.
 Safe to say, Yogic Meditation has all of these and also shows the individual how to ascend and descend the ladder of our inner being.

-Malcolm has found first hand from teaching 18 years in his Melbourne studio, preceded by many years personal practice & research study, that Private Tuition and Small Classes, Workshops & Courses are the best approach to sharing his work.
+Malcolm has found first hand from teaching 18 years in his Melbourne studio, preceded by many years personal practice & research study, that Private Tuition are the best approach to sharing his work.

-Book a Class, a Course, or a Private Lesson with Malcolm now from the Timetable and its links
+Book a Private Lesson with Malcolm now from the Timetable and its links

 Today it is not universally known or admitted that the origins of Meditation are found in the great Religions of the world and amongst the mystic philosophers.
 Many modern teachers have found that more people are interested in Meditation if the traditional aims and methods are removed from the doctrine.
 But if individuals are given the whole teaching in an assimilable way, the individual can choose what to keep and what to discard.
 Just giving childish techniques to smother mental phenomena doesn’t help people, and often leads to a shallow and limited practice.
 Many people today just want the ‘bare bones’ to patch up a temporary problem, without the deeper and richer insights.
 Many people can’t deal with anything more than a superficial technique to fiddle their mind a bit for a day or a week’s temporary relief.